Mordaunt Cohen: Early life

 Mordaunt Cohen was born in Sunderland, England on 6 August 1916 and was educated at the Bede Collegiate School.
 He qualified as a solicitor at twenty-one and set up his own practice the following year.

 War Service

-Cohen volunteered for service in 1940 and was commissioned into the Royal Artillery as a 2nd Lt (212456), on 4 October 1941, where he served in the Anti-Aircraft (AA) branch.
+Cohen volunteered for service during World War II in 1940 and was commissioned into the Royal Artillery as a 2nd Lt (212456), on 4 October 1941, where he served in the Anti-Aircraft (AA) branch.
 His unit, 251 Heavy Anti-Aircraft (HAA) Battery, was posted to West Africa Command.
 There he commanded Nigerian troops, including Muslims, of the West African Artillery (WAA).
 In West Africa, he learned Hausa - the lingua franca for Nigerian troops - and trained his men for active service.
 In Burma, he led them in the fight against the Japanese.
 At the end of the war his service was recognised with the award of a Mention in Despatches.

 After the war, Cohen transferred to the Territorial Army and continued his military service.
 In 1954, by now a Major, he received the Territorial Decoration.
 He retired as a Lieutenant-Colonel.